 Along the way, we may experience problems with staff, finances, or untoward incidents, but since we are (hopefully) passionate about what we do, we are motivated enough to move on and never give up easily.

 Our Internet storefront is supposed to be equipped with the necessary information to act as a sales person on our behalf.
 Department stores have sales ladies who will guide us on finding the right pair of shoes, correct size, and guide us to the cashier.
 While this physical experience is not expected online, our website must be informative enough to provide answers to common customer questions and intuitive enough to anticipate how a visitor is going to behave.

 Let us ask ourselves:

 - Have we provided enough information about our online business?

 - Are we presenting it in long text or short video to better explain what we do or what we sell?

 - Is our product presentation good enough?
-Are photos crisp, description accurate and buttons prominent enough as call to action when visitor is ready to buy?
+Are photos crisp, descriptions accurate, and buttons prominent enough as a call to action when a visitor is ready to buy?

 - Is there a frequently asked question page complete with answers to address customer queries?